moebiussurfing/ofxGuiPresetSelector/README.md

 Changes log:
 + switched from ofxGui/ofxGuiPanel to ofxGuiExtended.
-+ switched preset mangement from ofxGuiExtended to more tiny ofParametersGroup.
++ switched preset management from ofxGuiExtended to more tiny ofParametersGroup.
-+ can define choice to manager ofParametersGroup or a custom class data. (vectors, structs, nested json utils..).
++ can define choice to manager presets of 'ofParametersGroup' or a 'custom class data'. (vectors, structs, nested json utils..).

 Required addons: ofxJsonUtils, ofxGuiExtended.

 Added a custom class: "DataGrid.h / .cpp".
-It's a two dimentions grid matrix step sequencer like.
+It's a two dimentions int array grid matrix step sequencer like:
+''int grid [NUM_SEQ_NOTES][NUM_SEQ_BEATS];''
 It has the required setName / getName methods.
 Contains parser and loader to JSON methods.